hendisantika/springboot-multithreading/README.md

 3. Run the application: `mvn clean spring-boot:run`
 4. Open your REST API Client.
 I am using POSTMAN
 5. Import Postman Collection
+6. We are using [Mockaroo](https://www.mockaroo.com/) to generate Mock Data

 ### Images Screen shot